 (ii) Three major problems of an economy: What to produce?
 How to produce?
 For whom to produce?
-Efficient use of resources; basic understanding of the terms: economic growth and economic development developing economy; Capitalistic, Socialistic, Mixed economies- main features.
+Efficient use of resources; basic understanding of the terms: economic growth and economic development

 A brief introduction to the basic problems of an economy - What to produce?
 How to produce?
-For whom to produce? needs to be emphasized irrespective of the type of an economy.
+For whom to produce?
+Needs to be emphasized irrespective of the type of an economy.
 Manner in which economics as a subject helps us to allocate scarce resources in an efficient way needs to be explained.
 The concept of economic growth and economic development should be explained.